sophiebatten123/GinAmore/README.md

 # Business Model

 The business model used for the GinAmore store would be a B2C (Business to Customer), this is due to the business selling products directly to the customer through the platform.
+The target market for these products are users:

+- Over the age of 18 years old.
+- Looking to purchase popular gin brands.

+Customers who are buying products from GinAmore should be able to:

+- Easily view and purchase gin products from the site.
+- Easily navigate and search for products they wish to purchase.
+- Be able to subscribe for email discounts and offers.

+Alongside this functionality, the user stories for this project document what is required by customers of the site.

 # Social Media Platforms